mamigay/fallen-society/README.md

 ## Wabbajack
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.

-Set the installation location to a folder on the root of a drive, something like `C:\WoD`.
+Set the installation location to a folder on the root of a drive, something like `C:\FallenSociety`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Fallout 4 modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.

 Before you hit **GO**, a quick tip: